Lying Crossover Stretch

 Lying Crossover Stretch Instructions

-1. Start by lying on your back with your arms out to the sides, palms facing up.
+1. Lie flat on your back with both arms extended out to the sides, palms facing the ceiling.

 Lying Crossover Stretch Form & Visual